AdoriZahard/hi3er/docs/index.md

 ####<p align="center">Mobius - Signet of Infinity (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Double Ego Start for Ascension, grab Entwined [P] or Rodent [V] by F3, complete Mobius 1st Core by F4 with Entwined, Rodent, Lip Poison, take either Dead [X] or Unknown [X] or Ravenousness by F5, then go shop, grab Aponia's Ultimate and 70 Initial Load or SP Regen with +2 from 3* Rememb Sigil Abuse.
-Take Sakura's TDM or TDM Taken or Kalpas TDM, then finish Aponia 2nd Core by F7.
+    Ideal Order from F1-F7: 3 Ego Start (Dark Assault + Ill Fortune + Ascension), grab Entwined [P] or Rodent [V] by F3, complete Mobius 1st Core by F4 with Entwined, Rodent, Lip Poison, take either Dead [X] or Unknown [X] or Ravenousness by F5, then go shop F6 and grab Kevin's SP Regen and one of his DMG signets as well as either Griseos' Red or Yellow OR one of Kalpas or Sakura's signets, then finish Kevin 1st Core by F7 Double.

 Signet | Priority
 ------ | :----: